Tokusatsu: Popular franchises

 Since about 1960, several long-running television series have combined various other themes.
-Tsuburaya Productions has had the Ultraman Series starting with Ultra Q and Ultraman in 1966.
+Tsuburaya Productions has had the Ultra Series starting with Ultra Q and Ultraman in 1966.
 P Productions began their foray into tokusatsu in 1966 with the series Ambassador Magma.
 They also had involvement in the Lion-Maru series which concluded in November 2006.

 Toei Company has several series that fall under their Toei Superheroes category of programming, starting in 1958 with the film series, Moonlight Mask.
-Then, they produced several other long-running series, starting with Shotaro Ishinomori's Kamen Rider Series in 1971, the Super Sentai series in 1975, the Metal Hero Series in 1982, and the Toei Fushigi Comedy Series in 1981.
+Then, they produced several other long-running series, starting with Shotaro Ishinomori's Kamen Rider Series in 1971, the Super Sentai Series series in 1975, the Metal Hero Series in 1982, and the Toei Fushigi Comedy Series in 1981.

 Toei also produced several other television series based on Ishinomori's works, including Android Kikaider and Kikaider 01, Robot Detective, Inazuman and Inazuman Flash, and Kaiketsu Zubat.
 Toei was also involved in the Spider-Man television series, which influenced their subsequent Super Sentai series.

 In 2003, TV Asahi began broadcasting the Super Sentai and Kamen Rider series in a one-hour block airing each week known as Super Hero Time.
 Toho, the creators of Godzilla, also had their hands in creating the Chouseishin Series of programs from 2003 to 2006 and the Zone Fighter franchise.

 In 2006, Keita Amemiya's Garo, a mature late-night tokusatsu drama, was released, starting a franchise composed of several television series and films.
-Other mature late-night series followed, including a revival of Lion-Maru in Lion-Maru G, the Daimajin Kanon television series (based on the Daimajin film series), and Shougeki Gouraigan!! (also created by Amemiya).
+Other mature late-night series followed, including a revival of Lion-Maru in Lion-Maru G, the Daimajin Kanon television series (based on the Daimajin film series), and Shougeki Gouraigan!!, also created by Amemiya.